-Once you've connect to data in Tableau Online or Tableau Server, you can use the Data Source page to set up your data source and prepare your data for analysis.
+After you connect to data in Tableau Cloud or Tableau Server, you can use the Data Source page to set up your data source and prepare your data for analysis.
 Having data that is formatted in a way Tableau likes is crucial to building a view or doing analysis in Tableau, and communicating the right information to the right people.

 Note on keeping your data fresh: If you connect to a published flat file (Excel or text), that data will not be refreshed even if it’s modified.
 If your data is in an on-premises server and is published to the web through Tableau Desktop, it will be rendered as an extract and won’t be refreshed.
 If you need to keep data published through Tableau Desktop fresh on the web, you can use Tableau Bridge.
 To learn more about these requirements, see Keep Data Fresh and Use Bridge to Keep Data Fresh

 There are four parts of the data source page:

 Displays details about your data connection.
 For example, for Excel-based data, the left pane shows your Excel workbook name, and sheets contained in that workbook.
 For databases, the left pane displays the server, the database or schema, and tables in the database.

 When connected to most relational and file-based data, you can drag one or more tables to the canvas area to join tables for analysis.

 In the canvas, you can also join tables from the same or multiple data sources

 You can use the data grid to review or rename fields, create calculations, preview your changes, and more.